 The purpose of a personal injury claim is to hold a negligent party accountable for the damages they cause.
 If you know that another party is responsible for the auto accident you recently experienced, San Diego auto accident lawyers can help you hold that party accountable and obtain the compensation you need to recover.
 Your attorney will help you positively identify the party or parties responsible for your damages, gather the evidence you need to establish the full extent of the injuries and damages you suffered, and assemble the evidence and expert witness testimony required to prove the at-fault party violated their duty of care on the road.

-Calculating Damages in a Car Accident Case
+Calculating Damages in a Vehicle Accident Case in San Diego, CA

 The personal injury laws in the state of California allow a plaintiff to claim compensation for any and all damages resulting from another party’s negligence.
 Some of the potential damages a plaintiff can recover with help from a San Diego car accidents attorney comprise both economic and non-economic damages.